 - The requirements for the deductibility of expenses due to the loss of inventories for Income Tax purposes has been simplified.
-In this sense, the deadline for the communication of destruction to SUNAT, as well as for the submission of the report that supports the destruction, have been modified. - Tax loss carry-forward period was extended for corporations.
-This exceptional extension will only apply to tax losses generated during fiscal year 2020 and to taxpayers that chose the tax loss carry forward system under which tax losses can be carried forward for 4 fiscally ears (System A).
-With this new extension, taxpayers will be able to carry forward any tax losses for fiscal year 2020 for five fiscal years (i.e., until 2025). - New accelerated depreciation rates for certain assets will apply since fiscal year 2021: 1) Data processing equipment purchased in 2020 or 2021: 50% per year; 2) Machinery and equipment purchased in 2020 or 2021: 20% per year; 3) Land vehicles used in passenger transport: 33.3% per year (with certain exceptions and conditions) and 4) Hybrid or electric land transport vehicles (except rail): 50% per year. - With respect to hotels, travel agencies, restaurants and other tourism businesses, additional depreciation rules were enacted
+In this sense, the deadline for the communication of destruction to SUNAT, as well as for the submission of the report that supports the destruction, have been modified. - Tax loss carryforward period was extended for corporations.
+This exceptional extension will only apply to tax losses generated during fiscal year 2020 and to taxpayers that chose the tax loss carry forward system under which tax losses can be carried forward for 4 fiscal years (System A).
+With this new extension, taxpayers will be able to carry forward any tax losses for fiscal year 2020 for five fiscal years (i.e. until 2025). - Since 2021, taxpayers may elect to apply the following accelerated depreciation rates for certain assets: 20% for buildings and other constructions that begin to depreciate in 2020, 50% for data processing equipment purchased in 2020 and 2021, 20% for machinery and equipment purchased in 2020 and 2021, 33.3% for land vehicles used in passenger transport purchased in 2020 and 2021, and 50% for hybrid or electricland transport vehicles (except rail) purchased in 2020 and 2021.
+With respect to hotels, travel agencies, restaurants and other tourism businesses, additional depreciation rules are applicable.